Attorney for Victims of Stockbroker Negligence

 Similarly, if a broker-dealer has a duty imposed by federal regulations to detect money laundering, third-party transfers, or the change of beneficial ownership of a securities account, although there is no private right of action and the rule or regulation does not confer upon investors the right to sue for its violation, which may belong exclusively to the government or regulator, that rule or regulation establishes the “standard of care,” or custom throughout the industry, and if as a cause or “result” of the breach of that standard of care, an investor suffers damages, the investor may have a claim for negligence.

 Moreover, unlike often intentional torts, such as fraud or theft, claims for negligence are more likely to be covered by any Professional Errors & Omissions Liability Insurance for the stockbroker or their firm.

 Contact Our Attorneys if You Were the Victim of Stockbroker Negligence

-If you have been the victim, or think you may have been the victim of stockbroker negligence, you should consult with an attorney to determine your legal rights.
+If you have been the victim, or think you may have been the victim of stockbroker negligence, you should consult with a securities fraud attorney to determine your legal rights.
 In most states, claims for negligence, including stockbroker negligence, must be filed, absent extraordinary circumstances, within two years from the date of discovery or the date of discovery upon the exercise of reasonable diligence.

 We accept the representation of investors that suffered damages as the result of stockbroker negligence on purely a contingent fee basis meaning that there is no cost to you unless we make a recovery for you.
 For a free, no obligation, confidential evaluation of any stockbroker negligence claim you may have, contact us at (877) SEC-ATTY.